DarthMooMancer/i3-Dots/README.md

 # Before Installation

 - This is mainly for Arch Linux and will work on Arch.
 It may work on other systems but keep that in mind
+- Move the asound.conf to etc if needed and also the main.conf to iwd in /etc/iwd if needed

 # Installation
 Packages Needed